Lion Air Flight 610: Flight details and accident

-Communication between air traffic control (ATC) and Flight 610 was suddenly lost at 6:33 a.m.
+Communication between air traffic control (ATC) and Flight 610 was suddenly lost at 6:33 am.
 ATC informed the National Search and Rescue Agency, which deployed three ships and a helicopter to the area.
-At 7:30 a.m., the agency received reports that Flight 610 had crashed a few kilometres from an offshore oil platform.
+At 7:30 am, the agency received reports that Flight 610 had crashed a few kilometres from an offshore oil platform.
 Workers on the platform reportedly saw the aircraft crash with a steep nose-down angle.
 Boats from the platform were immediately deployed and debris from the crashed aircraft was found shortly after.

 Victims

-There were 189 people on board the aircraft: 181 passengers (178 adults, 1 child and 2 infants), as well as six cabin crew and two pilots.
+On board the aircraft were 189 people: 181 passengers (178 adults, one child, and two infants), as well as six cabin crew and two pilots.
 All 189 passengers and crew on board were killed.

-Of the 189 occupants, 187 were from Indonesia, one passenger from Italy and one crew from India.